Foamy urine can often result from having a fast urine stream. However, a range of medical conditions may also have this effect.

 If a person has these symptoms and a family history of kidney disease, high blood pressure, or diabetes, they should contact a doctor for testing.

-Medical guidance states that diabetes and other causes of high blood sugar levels may result in higher levels of albumin passing through the kidneys.
-This can result in foamy urine.
+Diabetes and other causes of high blood sugar levels may result in higher levels of albumin passing through the kidneys.
+This can lead to proteinuria, which can result in foamy urine, according to the National Kidney Foundation.

 - blurry vision